UWCS/rs118/src/intro.md

 The source for this book is available [on GitHub](https://github.com/uwcs/rs118), and contributions/corrections/suggestions/additions are welcome.

+RS118 is kindly supported by an event grant from [The Rust Foundation](https://foundation.rust-lang.org/).
+They do a lot of really important stuff for the language, so go show them some love.

 This book and all the code associated with RS118 is distributed under the terms of the MIT licence, Copyright 2022 Joey Harrison & The University of Warwick Computing Society.
 If you use anything from this book or the associated GitHub repos, please give credit.